vivo-community/vivo-vagrant/README.md

 ## Install the VIVO Vagrant box

 ~~~
-$ git clone https://github.com/lawlesst/vivo-vagrant.git vivo-vagrant   ( note -- this will be the name of your VM, feel free to change the target name as appropriate )
+$ git clone -b gui-developer-v1.9.3 https://github.com/vivo-community/vivo-vagrant vivo-vagrant   ( note -- this will be the name of your VM, feel free to change the target name as appropriate )
 $ cd vivo-vagrant
 $ vagrant up
 ~~~